-§ 250-17 Plan revisions after approval.
+§ 250-17 Planrevisions after approval.

-No changes, erasures, modifications, or revisions shall be made in any final plan after approval has been given by the Planning Board and endorsed in writing on the final plan, unless said plan is first resubmitted and the Planning Board approves any modifications.
-Any application for subdivision approval that constitutes a revision or amendment to a subdivision plan which has been previously approved shall indicate that fact on the application and shall identify the original subdivision plan being revised or amended.
-Approved changes shall be endorsed on the revised final plan by the Planning Board, and the plan as modified should be recorded in the Cumberland County Registry of Deeds within 60 days after such approval.
-The developer shall provide the Town Planner with the plan book number and page number upon recording of the revised subdivision plan, as well as a full-sized copy of the recorded plan and one reduced size copy in the dimensions specified by the Town Planner.
+No changes, erasures, modifications, or revisions shall be made in any final plan after approval has been given by the Planning Board Board and endorsed in writing on the final plan, unless said plan is first resubmitted and the Planning Board Board approves any modifications.
+Any application for Subdivision approval sSubdivision approval that constitutes a revision or amendment to a Subdivision plan sSubdivision plan which has been previously approved shall indicate that fact on the application and shall identify the original Subdivision plan sSubdivision plan sSubdivision plan being revised or amended.
+Approved changes shall be endorsed on the revised final plan by the Planning Board Board, and the plan as modified -must should be recorded in the Cumberland County Registry of Deeds within 60 days after such approval.
+The Applicant developer shall provide the Town Planner with the plan book number and page number upon recording of the revised Subdivision plan Subdivision plan, as well as a full-sized copy of the recorded plan and one reduced size copy in the dimensions specified by the Town Planner.

-§ 250-18 -Public acceptance of streets and recreation areas.
+§ 250-18 Public acceptance of streets and recreation areas.

-When a street, easement, open space area, park, playground, or other recreation area is shown on the final plan, approval of the plan shall not constitute an acceptance by the Town of such areas.
-All plans shall be endorsed with the following note: "The approval of this plan by the Planning Board does not constitute acceptance by the Town of any street, easement, open spacecommon open space area, park, playground, or other recreation area thereon."
-The Planning Board may also require the filing of a written agreement between the applicant and the Town Council covering future deed and title requirement, dedication, and provision for the cost of grading, development, equipment, and maintenance of any such areas.
+When a street, easement, Ceommon Oopen Sspace area, park, playground, or other recreation area is shown on the final plan, approval of the plan shall not constitute an acceptance by the Town of such areas.
+All plans shall be endorsed with the following note: "The approval of this plan by the Planning Board Board does not constitute acceptance by the Town of any street, easement, Ceommon Oopen Sspace area, park, playground, or other recreation area thereon."
+The Planning Board Board may also require the filing of a written agreement between the applicant and the Town Council covering future deed and title requirements, dedication, and provision for the cost of grading, developmentsubdivision, equipment, and maintenance of any such areas.